adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 > - Non-parameterized SPACE :2000s
 > - parameterized SPACE :2015

 Time complexity has been at the forefront of algorithmic research for decades, ever since the discipline took off in the 1960s.
 At this time, we were more interested in whether a problem was tractable or not than how much memory it would take up.
 It wasn't until around the turn of the century did research into space complexity work it's way up.
-This was in time with the rise in size of datasets.
+This was in time with the rise in the size of datasets.
 We were entering the information age and suddenly space was a factor in whether a computer would be able to run an algorithm or not.
 Parameterized complexity thus gained traction in research.

 The theory of parameterized (time) complexity was first developed in the 90s by Downey and Fellows[citation needed].

 Quote from their paper

 Most of this research has been focused on time complexity which has allowed us to run typically intractable problems in a way that limits their runtime to make them tractable.
 Now research has started on parameterized memory complexity.
 This aids us in algorithms with typically intractable memory usage, no matter the runtime.
-Introducing a parameter to limit their memory usage by allows us to run algorithms based on our maximum memory budget and therefore run them at the limits what is possible on our current machines.
+Introducing a parameter to limit their memory usage by allows us to run algorithms based on our maximum memory budget and thus run them at the limits what is possible on our current machines.

 Some bit on FPT algorithms

 ### Big Data and Streaming

-For most people when think think of streaming, video streaming will be the first thought that comes to mind.
+For most people when think of streaming, video streaming will be the first thought that comes to mind.
 But Film and TV isn't the only thing that streaming can be used for.
 Streaming is now quite widely used in the enterprise space for real-time data.
 Where data is being reported from sensors in a system for use in monitoring.
 Streaming is also used in many systems for logging purposes.
 Actions that users make in a system need to be tracked for analytics so whenever they make an action an event log is created and sent to a stream of all the other users' actions.
 These can be then aggregated very quickly and efficiently to gain actual insight from.

 We now live in a world where data is the most valuable resource.
 Given such, it's no surprise that we're drowning in it.
 Datasets have become larger than what we can store on hard drives.
 The solution is to not store the dataset.
 Simply stream it as one item at a time.
 Streaming algorithms have been developed to handle this, being able to gather information while having access to a limited amount of memory.